-- Teachers congratulate children verbally and in writing on a day to day basis in their marking and through Mrs Laskey's basket - Weekly Family Worship assemblies for parents include awards of 'Merits of the Week' and 'Writing' awards, 'Presentation of the Week' and the prestigious SPARKLE badge, - All classes have an opportunity to lead an assembly where they are able to show examples of their work.
+- Teachers congratulate children verbally, through Class Dojo, Caught Sparkling and through visits to Mrs Laskey's basket. - Weekly Family Worship assemblies for parents include awards of 'Merits of the Week' and the prestigious SPARKLE award.

 We employ a comprehensive system to support positive behaviour and to ensure a safe and positive learning environment.
 We employ sanctions appropriately to each individual situation.
 Sanctions can only be applied by a paid member of school staff, while on the school premises or in the care of the member of staff e.g. On a school trip, and must be in accordance with disability, Special Educational Needs, race and other human rights.
 Teachers must use their professional judgement and knowledge of individuals involved when applying the system in order to make this most effective.
-(See Appendix 1 for Class Rewards and Sanctions)
+(See Appendix 1 for Class Rewards and Disciplinary Sanctions)